-On 18 April 2012 Equator Exploration STP Block 5 Limited signed a Production Sharing Contract with the Democratic Republic of Sao Tome and Principe.
-At this date all Block 5 associated costs previously incurred by Equator Exploration Limited were transferred to the subsidiary.
+On the 18 April 2012, Equator Exploration STP Block 5 Limited signed a Production Sharing Contract with the Democratic Republic of São Tomé and Príncipe.
+At this date, all Block 5 associated costs previously incurred by Equator Exploration Limited were transferred to the subsidiary.
 The amounts transferred predominantly related to geological and economic studies.
-On transferring the asset the Directors' considered the value being transferred in light of whether any impairment was necessary and concluded that no impairment was necessary.
+When transferring the asset, the Directors considered whether any impairment of its value was necessary.
+They concluded that no impairment was necessary.